-What is GuestToGuest home exchange?
-How does GuestToGuest work?
+What is home exchange?
+How does HomeExchange work?

-GuestToGuest is not your parents’ home exchange company!
-As I mentioned in our family gap year post, most of us think of home exchange as it’s depicted in The Holiday: two people swap their homes directly for the same week and stay for free!
-That can be a great option if you live in a desirable area or are flexible with your travel plans, and GuestToGuest can help you facilitate that type of reciprocal home exchange.
+Thanks to the 2017 merger with GuesttoGuest, HomeExchange.com is not your parents’ home exchange company.
+As I mentioned in our family gap year announcement, most of us think of home exchange as it’s depicted in The Holiday: two people swap their homes directly for the same week and stay for free!
+That can be a great option if you live in a desirable area or are flexible with your travel plans, and HomeExchange.com can help you facilitate that type of reciprocal home exchange.

-How to get started as a home swapper on GuestToGuest
+How to get started as a home swapper on HomeExchange.com

-In order to sign up for GuestToGuest, you’ll fill out some basic information about yourself and your home.
-Make sure you sign up through my referral link to pad your account with an extra 100 Guest Points.
-Completing your profile will earn you 250 points and completing your home listing gets you another 250.
-That’s a total of 600 points to get you started – for reference, our awesome GuestToGuest house in Chicago was just 174 points per night!
+In order to sign up for HomeExchange.com, you’ll fill out some basic information about yourself and your home.
+Click here to get your 100 points to start with.
+Completing your profile will earn you 350 points and completing your home listing gets you another 350.
+That’s a total of 800 points to get you started – for reference, our awesome HomeExchange house in Chicago was just 174 points per night!
+You’ll even get more points for sending messages to prospective hosts when you first join.
 Referring friends will earn you another 125 points once they complete their profile and send a message to set up an exchange.
-You can easily get a few nights in a great place to try out the program before you even host guests at your own home.
+You can easily get a few nights in a great place to try out the program before you host guests at your own home.

 A complete profile including photos of your home and an enticing description will encourage more visitors to contact you for exchange.
-GuesttoGuest also offers a verification option, which requires that you send in proof of identity and residency and pay a 25 EUR fee – just another way that GuesttoGuest makes its members feel even more comfortable exchanging homes with each other.
+HomeExchange also offers a “verification” option, which requires that you send in proof of identity and residency – just another way that HomeExchange.com makes its members feel even more comfortable exchanging homes with each other.
 When searching for homes to exchange, you can limit your search results to only verified members.
-Bonus: completing verification for your account adds another 500 points to your balance.
-(If you’re following along at home, you just snagged 1100 points through the sign up process, which could get you two weeks in some destinations!)
+Bonus: completing verification for your account adds another 100 points to your balance.

-How to use GuesttoGuest to save money on vacation
+How to use HomeExchange to save money on vacation

 You can see on the screen below what our most restrictive filters are: availability for specific dates, verified homes only, must include pictures, response rate >80%, two bedrooms, WiFi, washing machine and Children Welcome.
 If we can’t find anything we like with all of those filters in place, we slowly take off one at a time – for instance, verified homes are nice but they aren’t strictly necessary.
 We’ve even booked one place in New Zealand without WiFi (though that shouldn’t be a problem with t-mobile’s unlimited international data plan).
 We find the full website much easier to navigate than the mobile version.
 We love using the map view to find places in our target neighborhoods, and sometimes zooming in to a particular area reveals even more choices.

 After you’ve sent a message, the ball is in the court of prospective hosts.
 If you’ve focused on hosts who have a response rate over 80%, you should hear back from most of them within a few days.
 It’s ok to take a little time to keep your options open.
 If the home is available for the dates and number of guests requested, the host can approve the exchange on his end, and then it’s just up to you to finalize.
-During that last step of the booking process, you’ll see that several insurance options are available – sometimes no insurance is required, but often the host requests at least a small amount of coverage which starts at a reasonable 4 Euros per night.
+Many guests and hosts also choose to arrange a video chat or phone call in advance to get to know each other and build trust.

-What did we think of our first GuesttoGuest home exchange?
+What did we think of our first home exchange?

-Unfortunately we aren’t in a position to host guests right now, as we don’t have a home to speak of (and there’s no room to sleep in our overstuffed storage pod or the grandparents’ garage).
-But our wonderful Chicago host, Yehuda, was kind enough to share his perspective on GuesttoGuest.
+Our wonderful Chicago host, Yehuda, was kind enough to share his perspective on HomeExchange.com.
 Here are some excerpts from our interview with him:

--How easy or difficult have you found the hosting process through GuesttoGuest?
+-How easy or difficult have you found the hosting process through HomeExchange?

 Very easy.
 We had a family from Spain who spoke very little English, but the program translates well and we got everything done easily.